Facebook Ads Insights Tool

 Closing

-In short, Facebook Ads benchmarks for Cost Per Lead show Real Estate across all countries delivering meaningfully lower CPLs than the global all‑industry baseline, with pronounced mid‑year volatility and a late‑year ease.
-Understanding CPL trends and industry ad performance at a global level helps frame country‑specific ad costs and compare Real Estate results to broader market patterns.
+In short, Facebook Ads benchmarks for cost per lead show Real Estate across all countries averaging $22.21—well below the global all-industry cost profile—with higher volatility, a Q1 spike, and a pronounced late-year dip before December’s rebound.
+Understanding CPL trends for Real Estate across all countries helps marketers gauge industry ad performance and compare country-specific ad costs to global patterns.

 Understanding the Data